 Courses taken from Chandler-Gilbert Community College through the New Partnership in Baccalaureate Education are automatically transferred to ASU East each semester.
-These courses and courses taken at other Arizona public community colleges will transfer according to equivalencies established in the current Arizona Higher Education Course Equivalence Guide.
+These courses and courses taken at other Arizona public community colleges transfer according to equivalencies established in the current Arizona Higher Education Course Equivalence Guide.
+(Transfer guides are available at www.asu.edu/provost/articulation.)
 The acceptability and applicability of courses transferred from other universities and community colleges is determined by the ASU Main Undergraduate Admissions Office in consultation with the faculty or academic advisor of the student's choice of major.